di-unipi-socc/FogDirSim/README.md

  - Upload, then delete an application
  - Upload, then publish an application
  - Get the applications present in the system
+ - Delete a local application (with and without `x-unpublish-on-delete`)
  - Add a tag
  - Try to add an already inserted tag
  - Tag a device